-Туре Number Supported Characteristics Digital Input (DI) 0 to 10 as follows: 1 or 2 non-isolated channels on CPU board (DI/DO/PI1 and DI/DO/PI2).
+Туре Number Supported Characteristics Digital Input (DI) 0 to 2 as follows (CPU option 2 only): 1 or 2 non-isolated channels on CPU board (DI/DO/PI1 and DI/DO/PI2).
 Two always present; you can configure one, both, or neither as DIs.
-1 to 4 additional isolated channels on optional 8-channel expansion I/O board (ISO DI/DO/PI3 to ISO DI/DO/PI6).
-If present you can configure one, two, three, four or none as DIs.
-1 to 4 additional isolated channels on optional 6-channel expansion I/O board (ISO DI/DO/PI7 to ISO DI/DO/PI10).
-If present you can configure one, two, three, four or none as DIs.
-This board only allowed if 8-channel expansion I/O board is also present.
 Circuit protection 30ms input filtering Maximum input frequency of 10 Hz Selectable current source of 66 μA or 2 mA Either externally driven or internally driven and pulled to ground by dry contact closures or open collector devices When a channel is configured as a DI it cannot be used as a DO or PI channel